-Donald W. Reynolds Razorback Stadium (DWRRS) will serve as the home of Razorback Football for the 86th season during the 2023 campaign.
-Since opening in 1938, the Razorbacks have played 316 games at the current site, winning more than 64 percent of their contests.
+Donald W. Reynolds Razorback Stadium (DWRRS) will serve as the home of Razorback Football for the 88th season during the 2025 campaign.
+Since opening in 1938, the Razorbacks have played 328 games at the current site, winning over 63-percent of their contests.